-Council recommends that listed companies should have an independent Director as Chair, and that the roles of Chair and Chief Executive Officer should not be held by the same person.
+The council recommends that listed companies should have an independent Director as Chair, and that the roles of Chair and Chief Executive Officer should not be held by the same person.

-Mr. Michael Givoni is the Chair of the Board and is considered to be independent by the Board, having regard to the guidelines for independence.
-Mr. Nicholas Yates is the Chief Executive Officer.
+Mr. Nicholas Yates is the Chair of the Board and is considered to be independent by the Board, having regard to his employment by the Company as an executive director up until March 2020 which is more than 3 years.
+Mr. Arno Becker and Mr. Richard Bartley are the Joint Chief Executive Officers.